AntoineBecquet/cnje-slate/source/includes/_errors.md

                                                                                                          | Description
 -------------------------------------------------------------------------------------------------------- | ----------
-type                                                                                                     | The type of error returned param              <span class="details">optional</span>                                                 | The parameter the error relates to if the error is parameter-specific.
-You can use this to display a message near the correct form field, for example message            <span class="details">optional</span>                                                 | A human-readable message providing more details about the error code               <span class="details">optional</span>                                                 | A short string describing the kind of error that occurred
+type                                                                                                     | The type of error returned param              <span class="details">optional</span>                                                 | The parameter the error relates to if the error is parameter-specific message            <span class="details">optional</span>                                                 | A human-readable message providing more details about the error code               <span class="details">optional</span>                                                 | A short string describing the kind of error that occurred